tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ---

 ### Reset
 Reverts values back to their last saved state.
-The last saved state includes the values stored the last time the user clicked Apply.
 Does not close the dialog or window.

 > **Compare with:** [*Cancel*](/ux-writing/glossary/#cancel), [*Restore*](/ux-writing/glossary/#restore), [*Undo*](/ux-writing/glossary/#undo)